dailymotion/dailymotion-player-sdk-ios/README.md

 We are relying on the [GitHub issues tracker](issues) for feedback.
 File bugs or other issues http://github.com/dailymotion/dailymotion-sdk-objc/issues

-###TODO List

-Here is what is coming in the next months:

-- Player SDK for Mac OS X
-- New API SDK for iOS and Mac OS X

 ### Need the API SDK?

 NOTE: This is version 2.9.0 and higher of the Dailymotion SDK.
 This version no longer supports the API SDK.